4 Questions to Help You Isolate the Obstacles to Your Own Self-care

 Elderly Care in Pittsburgh PA

 A common problem among family caregivers is that they find it difficult to engage in self-care activities.
-Often this happens because they are coming up against internal barriers that keep them Elderly-Care-in-Pittsburgh-PAfrom caring for themselves.
+Often this happens because they are coming up against internal barriers that keep them from caring for themselves.
 The key to overcoming this problem is to figure out what your barriers are so that you can work through them.

 Do You Think You’re Being Selfish?